 ISO 17025-accredited Beta Analytic provides fast and accurate nitrate source testing.
 Measuring the d18O and d15N of nitrate in drinking water can be a crucial tool to identify sources of nitrate and thereby inform water management strategies to deal with pollutants.
 Various anthropogenic and natural nitrate sources have different isotope ratios, thereby these measurements can help identify the origins of the nitrate present.

-Beta Analytic reports results within 14 business days with results available online 24/7.
+Beta Analytic results are available online 24/7.
 The lab provides a sampling guide to ensure accurate results.
 For inquiries, please contact the lab.

 Benton Franklin Health District, [no date], What are nitrates? (accessed February 2019)